Why Horror?: Development

 Initially Zimerman approached the directors with the intent to focus specifically on Toronto's horror scene, to which Kleiman and Lindsay asked "why only Toronto if that city is very small and horror very popular" and why Zimerman personally enjoyed the horror genre.
 Zimerman was unable to answer, which gave them the idea of focusing on the psychology of horror.
 Filming for Why Horror? took place over a three-year period, during which time the film's crew traveled to various locations in the world to explore the different variations of horror and how that society's culture impacted how horror was depicted and viewed.
 By October 2013 the film had moved into production but still required funding to buy the rights to films the crew wanted to showcase in the documentary as well as to afford travel to different locations to film various interviews that they still required and to document horror in other countries.
 A Kickstarter campaign was launched and actor Elijah Wood contributed to the campaign and later agreed to narrate the documentary's animated clip.

 They chose to avoid focusing on heavy metal and rock music as they felt that it was "part of the greater subculture that doesn't necessarily apply to why we enjoy being scared".
 They also wanted to avoid covering material that had already been done in other documentaries that focused on how creative professionals scare people and while editing the film eliminated material that they did not feel dealt with the primary question of why people enjoy horror.
 Filming in each global location chosen for Why Horror? typically lasted about two and a half weeks and events covered included Mexico's Day of the Dead festival.
 Other elements covered included fMRI brain scans where they monitored Zimerman's brain activity while viewing clips from horror films.

 Reception

 Twitch Film praised Why Horror?, stating that they found it to be "humorous, inciteful and still manage to provoke thought".
-Digital Journal also reviewed the film and wrote "There are no ground-breakImmerveries or on-camera revelations.
+Digital Journal also reviewed the film and wrote "There are no ground-breaking ... revelations.
 Instead the film appears to have a different objective: to show dedicated horror fans they're not alone (and there's nothing wrong with them)."